TCLee-tech/Training-custom-ML-model-with-Vertex-AI/README.md

 ```
 docker push $IMAGE_URL
 ```
 Note: Cloud Shell is a 5GB VM.
-The TEnsorFlow base image is about 2.5GB.
-If Cloud Shell returns an error message to say that there is not enough space, you can delete the _flower_photos.tgz_ compressed file and the _flower_photos_ folder.
+The TensorFlow container base image is about 2.5GB.
+If Cloud Shell returns an error message about insufficient space, you can delete the _flower_photos.tgz_ compressed file and the _flower_photos_ folder.
 The flowers dataset was uploaded to Google Cloud Storage bucket, and that will be the copy used for model training.
 ```
 rm -r flower_photos
 delete flower_photos.tgz